 Repeat all the steps for each platform that you are auditing.
 If some steps/questions do not apply to you, skip them.

-When performing the audit look at things from both a professional and personal perspective.
+When performing the audit, put yourself in the end user's shoes.
 What's missing, what would you like to see, what's great, how can you do things better?